ronxldwilson/disruptiq-notes/openapi-spec-agent/README.md

   - `scanner.py`: Contains the logic for scanning the project directory.
   - `parser.py`: Contains the logic for parsing the source code and extracting API information.
   - `generator.py`: Contains the logic for generating the OpenAPI spec.
+  - `ai_model.py`: Contains the logic for interacting with the AI model.
 - `tests/`: Contains unit tests for the agent.
 - `tmp/`: Contains temporary files used by the agent.
+- `output.yaml`: The generated OpenAPI spec.

 ## How to Use